 A credit card cash advance is an easy (but expensive) way to borrow money in the form of cash from your credit card issuer.

 Here’s how it works: you insert your credit card into an ATM and withdraw cash.
 Unlike a cash withdrawal from a debit card however, the money you take out from a credit card cash advance isn’t yours – it’s money you’re borrowing from your credit card’s limit that must be paid back in full with interest.
 One way to think of a cash advance is as a short-term cash loan you can access through your credit card.
 Another is to picture that you’re using your credit card to “buy” cash.

 Credit card cash advances are rarely recommended (except in instances of emergencies when paper money is required) as they’re accompanied with high fees and are more expensive than regular purchases you would make with a credit card.

 Below, we outline five facts about credit card cash advances and why they should be avoided.

 The cons of credit card cash advances

 1. Credit card cash advances have no grace period

 When using a credit card for regular purchases, you can avoid interest charges if you pay off your balance in full by the date indicated on your monthly statement.
 Most cards offer a 21-day grace period from when you receive your monthly statement to when your balance is due, during which you can pay back what you owe without incurring any interest.

-This is not the case with cash advances, which do not follow the traditional credit card billing cycle.
-With a cash advance, you’ll start accruing interest charges immediately, from the moment you pull out money from the ATM, with no grace period or interest-free window.
+This is not the case with cash advances and you’ll start accruing interest charges immediately from the moment you pull out money from the ATM, with no grace period or interest-free window.

 Not only do interest charges on cash advances kick in immediately with no grace period, but the interest rate on cash withdrawals also tend to be higher compared to other credit card transactions.